CreativeSDK/android-getting-started-samples/getting-started/guide/getting-started.markdown

 <a name="client-auth"></a>
 ## Integrating the Authentication Component
 Client authentication is required to use the Creative SDK.
-You can authenticate your client with the Client ID and Client Secret you have obtained from the [**My Apps** page](https://creativesdk.adobe.com/myapps.html).
+You can authenticate your client with the Client ID (API Key) and Client Secret you have obtained from the [**My Apps** page](https://creativesdk.adobe.com/myapps.html).

 1. Create an `Application` subclass